Skip to main content

 Bringing together internationally regarded clinicians and researchers in child mental health and development

 The Child Behaviour Research Clinic works with children who present a range of behavioural, emotional and social development concerns.
-Based on research and new treatments, the clinic works alongside parents to deliver the most effective outcomes for families.
+The clinic works alongside parents to deliver the most effective outcomes for families.

 We offer assessments and treatments free of charge as part of innovative research into child and family mental health.
-As we are a research-based clinic, all of our treatments are advanced, evidence-based programs that offer families the latest strategies in child behaviour management.
-Families are considered research partners and we work collaboratively as a team to maximise learning about what works best for children and caregivers to address behavioural and emotional difficulties, We also offer training internships for clinical psychologists wishing to learn the latest state-of-the-art assessments and treatment as part of their masters or doctoral training.
+As we are a research-based clinic, all of our programs are evidence-based and offer families the latest strategies in child behaviour management.
+Families are considered research partners and we work collaboratively as a team to maximise learning about what works best for children and caregivers to address behavioural and emotional difficulties.

 Our Services